kentcdodds/code-clock/README.md

 outputs:

 ```
-Usage: clock [options] [command]
+  Usage: code-clock [options] [command]

   Commands:

     in                     clock in
     out                    clock out
-    r                      run with the given options
+    add-message            uses the options to add a message to the user's most recent clock in

   Options:

     -h, --help                output usage information
     -V, --version             output the version number
-    -f, --file <path>       The output file (defaults to "<current directory>/code-clock.csv")
+    -f, --file <path>         The output file (defaults to "code-clock.csv")
     -u, --user <username>     The user to record (defaults to kentcdodds
     -m, --message <string>    Any message to add to the line
+    -s, --separator <string>  The message separator (defaults to "; ")
     -d, --debug               Show debug messages
 ```

 #Features